 The Doctor of Public Health is a 108-unit research higher degree comprising 36 units of coursework topics and a 72-unit dissertation.
-The course is offered by the Faculty of Medicine, Nursing and Health Sciences over three years full-time or up to six years part-time.
+The course is offered by the College of Medicine and Public Health over three years full-time or up to six years part-time.